goruck/smart-zoneminder/README.md

 To use smart-zoneminder you will need to clone my GitHub repo to your local machine by running `git clone https://github.com/goruck/smart-zoneminder`.

 ## Alarm Uploader (zm-s3-upload)
-The Alarm Uploader, [zm-s3-upload](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/zm-s3-upload.js), is a node.js application running on the local server that continually monitors ZoneMinder's database for new alarm frames images and if found sends them to an S3 bucket and marks them as having been uploaded.
+The Alarm Uploader, [zm-s3-upload](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/zm-s3-upload.js), is a node.js application running on the local server that continually monitors ZoneMinder's database for new alarm frames images and if found either directly sends them to an S3 bucket or first runs local object detection on the image and marks them as having been uploaded.
+The local object detection is enabled by setting the runLocalObjDet flag to "true" in [zm-s3-upload-config.json
+](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/zm-s3-upload-config.json).
 The Alarm Uploader also attaches metadata to the alarm frame image such as alarm score, event ID, frame number, date, and others.
 The metadata is used later on by the cloud services to process the image.
 The Alarm Uploader will concurrently upload alarm frames to optimize overall upload time.
 The default value is ten concurrent uploads.
 Upload speed will vary depending on your Internet bandwidth, image size and other factors but typically frames will be uploaded to S3 in less than a few hundred milliseconds.

 Please see the Alarm Uploader's [README](https://github.com/goruck/smart-zoneminder/blob/master/zm-s3-upload/README.md) for installation instructions.

 ## Local Object Detection (obj_det_server)
-TBA
+The Object Detection Server, [obj_det_server](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/obj_detect_server.py), runs the Tensorflow object detection inference engine usng the Python APIs and employees [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
+It will skip inference on consecutive ZoneMinder Alarm frames to minimize processing time which obviously assumes the same object is in every frame.
+The Object Detection Server is started by a cron job at boot time.

+Please see the Object Detection Server's [README](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/README.md) for installation instructions.

 ## Alarm Clip Generator (gen-vid)
 The Alarm Clip Generator, [gen-vid](https://github.com/goruck/smart-zoneminder/blob/master/cgi/gen-vid.py), is a python script run in Apache's CGI on the local server that generates an MP4 video of an alarm event given its Event ID, starting Frame ID and ending Frame ID.
 The script is initiated via the CGI by the Alexa skill handler and the resulting video is played back on an Echo device with a screen upon a user's request.